Diauehi: Late Bronze Age

+Iron Age

 In the early 8th century, Diauehi became the target of the newly emerged regional power of Urartu.
 Menua (810–785 BC) conquered part of Diaeuhi, annexing its most important cities: Zua, Utu, and Shashilu, and forcing the king of Diauehi, Utupursi(ni), to pay a tribute of gold and silver.

+Urartu period

-Menua's son, Argishti I (785–763 BC), campaigned against the Diauehi kingdom in 783.
+Menua's son Argishti I (785–763 BC), campaigned against the Diauehi kingdom in 783.
 Argishti I defeated King Utupursi, annexing his possessions․ In exchange for his life, Utupursi was forced to pay a tribute including a variety of metals and livestock.
 Toward the end of his reign, Argishti I led yet another campaign against Utuspursi, who led a rebellion against the Urartians.

 Possible ethno-linguistic identification

 Diauehi is considered by some as a locus of Proto-Kartvelian; it has been described as an "important tribal formation of possible proto-Georgians" by Ronald Grigor Suny (1994).

 According to Robert H. Hewsen, they may have been speakers of a language unrelated to any other in the Caucasus region.

 However, they are mentioned by Diodorus Siculus as Xaoi, which Hewsen etymologizes as a Greek form of the Armenian endonym, Hayk'.

 Massimo Forlanini proposed a connection between the name of the Diaeuhi tribe, Baltu, and the Hayasan deity, Baltaik.
 He also compared these to the name of the Hayasan mercenary, Waltahi.